Kuperman v Permanent Trustee Australia Limited

 Outcome

-The Court of Appeal dismissed the plaintiff's appeal against the District Court's refusal of leave to proceed and dismissal of her personal injury proceeding for want of prosecution.
-The proceeding, commenced in 1998 over a 1995 slip-and-fall, had been left dormant for over 19 years, and the primary judge's discretion to refuse leave had not miscarried.
+The Court of Appeal dismissed the appellant's appeal against the primary judge's refusal of leave to proceed and dismissal of her 1998 personal injury claim for want of prosecution after a delay of over 19 years.
+The appeal was dismissed with costs.

 Key issues